This blog may contain affiliate links. Read our disclosure policy for more info.

 16. Relax at Playa Puerto Angelito

 I mentioned this beach already for eating seafood, but even if you don’t go for food, go for a little look around and swim.
 Lots of boats anchor here but there is still a sectioned-off area for swimmers only.

 We also saw people snorkeling here but you do have to be careful because of the boats that use the bay.
 Regardless, Playa Puerto Angelito is very popular with local visitors and is much cheaper than the other beaches!

 The state of Oaxaca is world-famous for food!
 For that reason, going on a food tour in Puerto Escondido is a brilliant idea and one of the best tours to do!

 Personally, I absolutely love food tours because you learn so much about the food and the area, but also leave super full!
-More often than not, after a food tour I end up returning to a few of the restaurants a couple of days later just to have seconds!
+More often than not, after a food tour, I end up returning to a few of the restaurants a couple of days later just to have seconds!

 Food tours need to be booked online in advance as they often only have space for a handful of people.
 This Puerto Escondido food tour has awesome reviews and visits some special local gems that are guaranteed to be tasty!
 Really if you are a foodie this is the easiest way to taste authentic Oaxacan food and drink.